binary-manu/arch-ansible/docs/index.md

 #### Packer invocations

 Plain use of Packer from the CLI is now unsupported.
-The `packer-wrapper.sh` script from [Arch-Packer][arch-packer] must be used instead.
+The `packer-wrapper.sh` (`packer-wrapper.ps1` under Windows) script from [Arch-Packer][arch-packer] must be used instead.
 It passes all its arguments down to Packer, but it also exports some environment variables which are expected by the template.
 See [Arch-Packer][arch-packer] documentation and the changelog for more information.

 ### 0.1.x ➔ 0.2.x